vtri1411/TypeScrip-Learn/README.md

 # TypeScripp-Learn
 # Description
-Sample project, rewrite any Payment or Invoice
+Sample project, print out any Payment or Invoice added

 # How to run
 Clone and run html file